October 21, 2021

 Shangri-laChina ⛰

-Admiring Himalayan foothills.
+Admiring the Himalayan foothills.

 Skiddaw England ⛰